Electricity sector in Canada: Nova Scotia

 Nova Scotia Power Inc. (NSPI), a subsidiary of Halifax-based Emera, is the public utility in charge of the generation, transmission and distribution of electricity in Nova Scotia.
 Formerly a government-owned company, it was privatized in 1992 by the conservative government of premier Donald Cameron, in what was called at the time the biggest initial public offering (IPO) in Canadian history.
 From the $816 million proceeds, "$616 million was used to recapitalize Nova Scotia Power by paying down debt owed by the utility".

 NS Power has a generating capacity of 2,293 MW: 5 thermal plants fired with a mix of coal, petroleum coke, fuel oil and natural gas, provide the bulk of the 13 TWh yearly supply.
 The company also operated the former Annapolis Royal Tidal Generating Station, the only one of its kind in North America.
 In addition it operates 33 hydroelectric generating stations, most of them small ones, with the exception of the 230 MW Wreck Cove Generating Station, inaugurated in 1978.

 Over the years, NS Power has been blamed by Nova Scotia residents for its poor maintenance record and its failure to quickly reconnect customers after storms.
 In September 2003, 700,000 Nova Scotia residents were without power for up to two weeks after the passage of Hurricane Juan.
 The Category 2 storm damaged 27 main transmission lines, several transmission towers, 117 distribution feeders, and 31 major electrical substations.
 More recently, the issue of the company's investment in the provincial grid has been raised at a leaders' debate during the 2009 election campaign.
 The company received praise from premier Darrell Dexter for its efforts in restoring power after the passage of Hurricane Earl in September 2010.

-For information on the small utility cooperative of Riverport and public utility electric distributors (of Lunenburg, Mahone Bay, Antigonish, Berwick and Canso) see those towns' main articles.
-For information on their cooperative see Municipal Electric Utilities of Nova Scotia.
+In addition to the larger, centralized corporations, a number of Nova Scotian towns operate their own utilities.
+Riverport operates a small utility cooperative, and Lunenburg, Mahone Bay, Antigonish, Berwick and Canso all have their own public utility electrical distributors.